tomjoht/tomjoht.github.io/_restapicourse/restapi2_0.md

 ## Shifting perspectives

 Until this point, you've been acting as a developer with the task of integrating the weather forecast into your site.
-This was to help you understand the type of information developers need, and how they use APIs.
+The point was to help you understand the type of information developers need, and how they use APIs.

 Now let's shift perspectives.
 Now you're now a technical writer working with the weather API team.
 They're asking you to document a new endpoint.